NativeScript/docs-v7/docs/core-concepts/navigation.md

 To open a modal view you should simply call the `showModal()` method of any UI component instance with a path to the modal root module as parameter.
 Take a look at the [Modal View]({%slug modal-page %}) article for more information.

-The following code sample demonstrates how you can implement the Search modal view and page from the diagram above:
+The following code sample demonstrates how you can implement the Search modal view and page from the diagram above.
+Check out the complete playground demo below the code sample.

 ```XML
 <!-- app-root.xml -->